SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

     strongly recommended to do this outside of the main thread.
 See also common :doc:`/plugin/practices/bad` you should avoid.

-Example: Loading a Default Config from the Plugin Jar File
+Loading a Default Config from the Plugin Jar File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A popular way to provide a default configuration file with your plugin is to include a copy of it in your plugin jar, copying it to the config directory when the config file has yet to be created.
+You can use :doc:`the Asset API page <../assets>` to do this as shown in the example below:

 .. code-block:: java